 Finding potential candidates requires using a variety of recruitment methods.
 By tapping into different channels, you can attract a more diverse talent pool.
 Expanding your online presence for sourcing candidates helps reach more people who are open to new opportunities.

 Proactively searching for candidates before roles open up makes the hiring process faster when positions are ready to be filled.
 A strong employer brand also encourages more candidates to engage with your recruitment efforts.
+Providing constructive feedback to unsuccessful candidates can help foster a positive employer brand and encourage them to apply again in the future.
 Staffing agencies can help fill vacancies quickly and cost-effectively.

 Screening and Shortlisting Candidates